Wakanda Forever – Black Panther Workout

 The great outdoors, the perfect place for some active recovery.

-T’Challa Workout - Friday: Full Body Strength Circuit
+(Friday) Full Body Strength & Endurance Circuit

 Warm-up sets: For exercises 1-5 undertake 2x warm-up sets at a much lighter weight before undertaking the main circuit.